Scott Disick To Kourtney Kardashian In New ‘KUWTK’ Trailer: ‘I’m A Sex Addict’

-A new season of Keeping Up with the Kardashians is upon us, and it looks like Scott Disick is not going to let his drama get overshadowed by Kim Kardashian’s Paris robbery or Kanye West’s mental health breakdown.
+A new season of Keeping Up With The Kardashians is upon us and it looks like Scott Disick is not going to let his drama get overshadowed by Kim Kardashian’s Paris robbery or Kanye West’s mental health breakdown.
 Not to mention the insane drama unfolding between Rob Kardashian and Blac Chyna.

-Season 13 of Keeping Up with the Kardashians will be one for the record books in terms of drama, and everyone is talking about the huge change in tone that the new season has taken.
+Season 13 of Keeping Up With The Kardashians will be one for the record books in terms of drama and everyone is talking about the huge change in tone that the new season has taken.
 It would be easy for any member of the family to get lost in the huge drama surrounding just a few family members so if he wants to stay in the spotlight, Disick has to step up his game.

 In an explosive KUWTK teaser, Scott made sure to keep his and Kourtney Kardashian’s ongoing relationship drama in the forefront after multiple cheating scandals by declaring “I’m a sex addict” during a confrontation with his reality star ex-fiance.